patrickvorgers/Home-Assistant-Import-Energy-Data/Database/SQLite/README.md

 #### Tooling
 - Download and install: DB Browser (64 bit) for SQLite https://sqlitebrowser.org/ (tested windows version 3.12.2)
   - Make sure that the minimum SQLite engine version is 3.35.0.
 The can be checked via: Help -> About
-- Download and install/configure: WinSCP (https://winscp.net/eng/download.php)
+- Optional download and install/configure: WinSCP (https://winscp.net/eng/download.php) in case you want to download the Home Assistant database file directly and now through a backup

 #### Home Assistant preparation
 - Create a full backup of Home Assistant.
 This automatically includes the database.